OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2025-04-16-opt-summary.md

 While we have aimed to provide a thorough and balanced summary of existing complexity results for first-order methods, we acknowledge the possibility of overlooking certain relevant works, subtle technical conditions, or potential inaccuracies in interpreting the literature.
 Readers who identify those issues are warmly encouraged to send emails to bring them to our attention.
 Constructive feedback, corrections, and suggestions are highly appreciated.

 ## Acknowledgement
-We thank the insightful suggestions from two anonymous reviewers and Prof. Benjamin Grimmer.
+We thank the insightful suggestions from two anonymous reviewers, Prof. Benjamin Grimmer, and Prof. Junchi Yang.